joeax/vibespec/vibespec-instructions.md

 - If the coding agent does not support curring terminal commands, warn the user then ask if they want to proceed with the initial code generation.
 - If the Setup section is incomplete, infer and create the smallest working project structure and install only the essential dependencies required for the specified languages and frameworks in the Specifications section (e.g., if React 19 and TypeScript are specified, install React 19, TypeScript, and Vite).
 - By default, scaffold the project in the current directory (where the vibespec file resides).
 An empty folder is not required unless there is a risk of overwriting important existing files during initial setup.
 Warn the user if any files may be overwritten and request confirmation before proceeding.
+- **Do not create a new subfolder for the project unless the vibespec or user explicitly requests it.**
 - Detect the user's operating system and shell (e.g., PowerShell on Windows, bash/zsh on macOS/Linux) and generate setup commands that are compatible with that environment.
 If unsure, ask the user to specify their preferred shell.
 - The Setup section is only executed on initial code generation, or when setup-related changes are detected in the vibespec.
 If the project already exists and no setup changes are present, skip the setup steps.
 If the project already exists but the detected dependencies or configuration conflict with the vibespec, warn the user and ask if they wish to update the dependencies or configuration to match the vibespec.
 - Use best practices for the specified languages and frameworks to scaffold the project and install dependencies.